Stellenbosch, South Africa

+It was the Remhootge diamond that changed the family’s trajectory, providing them with the initial capital to start their winemaking venture.
+This is a true family business now run by second generation brothers Chris – the estate’s winemaker – and Rob, who took over the running of the business from their parents Murray and Juliet Boustred.

-It was the Remhootge diamond that changed the family’s trajectory, being able to invest and have the necessary capital.
-That said, the complex Remhoogte soils are over 250 million years old, some of the oldest of any wine region in the world, resulting in wines rich in character and authenticity with a unique sense of place.
+The complex Remhoogte soils are over 250 million years old, some of the oldest of any wine region in the world, resulting in wines rich in character and authenticity with a unique sense of place.
 With the soils, slopes and terroir being perfectly suited for the production of top end red wines the focus is on Bordeaux varietals as well as South Africa’s own Pinotage.
-On the white wines the focus is on Chenin Blanc produced from old vines, a cultivar that performs incredibly well in this region.
+On the white wines the focus is on old Chenin Blanc vines, a cultivar that performs incredibly well in this region.